duboya/PCBM/README.md

    - **Function**: This modules involves the training and tuning of various machine learning models including XGBoost, Logistic Regression (LR), Random Forest (RF), Support Vector Machine (SVM), k-Nearest Neighbors (KNN), and Decision Tree (ID3).
 It implements cross-validation for hyperparameter optimization and evaluates models using AUC scores for predicting survival in prostate cancer bone metastases.
 3. **Model Deployment** (`model_deployment/`):
    - **Script**: `model_deployment.R`
-   - **Function**: This module is designed to deploy the trained models into a user-friendly application interface using Shiny.
+   - **Function**: This module is designed to deploy the trained models into a user-friendly application interface using Shiny(local deployment).
 The app allows healthcare professionals and researchers to input patient data and obtain survival predictions, explicitly supporting decision-making in clinical settings.

+### Notes

+- **Consistency and Reproducibility**: This project spans multiple development cycles.
+While effort has been made to ensure consistency between implementation and the paper's results, there may be slight discrepancies.
+- **Disclaimer**: The cloud-deployed Streamlit application is intended for research purposes and should not be used as a substitute for professional medical advice.
+Patients should consult healthcare professionals for clinical decisions.

 ## Paper Abstract